Five quarterbacks were selected in the first round of the 2018 NFL draft. Entering year four, three have risen above the rest in the quest for glory.

 In the playoffs after last year's regular season, two of these quarterbacks picked up their first playoff wins.
 Lamar Jackson finally notched win no. 1 after failed chances in his first two seasons.
 And Baker Mayfield not only delivered the Cleveland Browns their first playoff berth since 2002, but also led the Browns to their first playoff win since 1995.

-It was Josh Allen of the Buffalo Bills, however, who came closest to that Super Bowl berth.
+It was Josh Allen of the Buffalo Bills, however, who came closest to a Super Bowl berth.
 Allen led the Bills to the AFC title game, where Buffalo lost to the Kansas City Chiefs 38-24.

 In 2021, Allen will be setting out to prove his 2020 near-MVP season was no fluke.
 Mayfield will be doing the same, while Jackson will be climbing back towards his 2019 MVP campaign.
 And Sam Darnold and Josh Rosen hope better things are on the horizon as they suit up for new teams.